Our Solution and Unique Approach

 The Hepatitis Fund’s catalytic funding is the spark that sets a historic effort in motion.

 Identification and treatment of infected persons are essential for saving their lives from severe liver disease and for preventing transmission to others.
-It is a tragedy that effective and increasingly affordable testing and treatment services, including newer curative therapies for hepatitis C, are not available to all populations — and not just because of lack of awareness.
+It is a tragedy that effective and increasingly affordable testing and treatment services, including newer curative therapies for hepatitis C, are not available to all populations — and not just because of a lack of awareness.